khushbooag4/Genz-collaborative-learning-board/README.md

 # Features
 - Improve quality of learning by increasing performance to share notes and clear visibility of the board.
-- Improve the way learning is performed online by multiple institution
+- Improve the way learning is performed online by multiple institutions
 - Easy to understand things written on the teacher's board